gillespilon/machine_learning/machine_learning.md

 5. In scikit-learn, what is the convention to represent a feature matrix?
 Uppercase X
 6. If your feature matrix has a shape of (500, 10), what shape should the response vector be?
 (500,)

 ## Lesson 04.
-Training a Machine Learning Model with scikit-learn
+Training a Machine Learning Model

 Objectives